 As an unwilling captive often referred to as ‘childhood’, my parents, and by association I, moved around a lot.
-Growing up I was given the unique perspective to have lived in England, Kenya, America, South Africa and Cyprus, all before I left home.
+Growing up I was given the unique perspective to have lived in England, Kenya, America, South Africa and Cyprus – all before leaving home.

-At university I studied Engineering foundation course at The University of Plymouth for a year, before switching to what was know then as Media Lab Arts (now Digital Art and Technology).
+At university I studied an Engineering foundation course at The University of Plymouth for a year, before switching to what was know then as Media Lab Arts (now Digital Art and Technology).
 At the time is was cited as one of the UK’s top digital/design course by Computer Arts Magazine.
-I also was treasurer of the surf club for 2 years helping to organise surf trips, socials and the clubs finances.
-I also worked in a cocktail bar.
+I also was treasurer of the surf club for 2 years helping to organise surf trips, socials and the surf clubs finances.
+I also worked in a cocktail bar on Mutley Plain.

 I am lucky enough to hold a permanent residency permit for South Africa.
 This is how I am able to choose to live and work in the wonderful city of Cape Town.

 In a world where profiles are locked behind registration screens and privacy settings, questionable data ownership and copyright theft, I thought I’d share 2c about me.
 Perhaps it will start a conversation, or perhaps not.
 My social profile links are on the little icons if you’re into that sort of thing.